GoogleContainerTools/kpt-functions-catalog/examples/set-namespace/simple/README.md

         namespace: example-ns
 ```

-The function configuration is provided using a ConfigMap.
+The function configuration is provided using a `ConfigMap`.
 We set only one
 key-value pair:
 - `namespace: example-ns`: The desired namespace.